duannjonge/patientclinic/README.md

 ### Project Description
 This application enables a patient to take charge of their health by being able to access their prescriptions and also rate service given by doctors.

+### User Story
+The application focuses on a patient and ensures that a patient can do the following .Register
+.Login
+.View User Details
+.Get Prescription
+.Rate different Doctors

 ### License